Lust for Life (Lana Del Rey song): Background and release

 "Lust for Life" was the first song Lana Del Rey wrote for the album, during the writing process she felt it as a good record, however, she wasn't really satisfied with the initial version of the track, re-editing and rewriting the lyrics several times.
 Watching Del Rey's indignation, Interscope's record executive John Janick suggested that she should consult producer Max Martin to see what could think of the record.
 She then flew to Martin's compound located in Sweden.
 He thought the first verse was the strongest part of what she had done, encouraging her to turn this verse into the song's chorus.
 She went back to Rick Nowels' place the following day where she reworked on the track addressing what Martin had suggested, she turned the verse into the chorus and for her, it sounded "perfect".
 That's when she felt she "really wanted" to hear Canadian singer the Weeknd sing the chorus, so he came down and "rewrote a little bit of it," but then she stated she felt like it was missing the "Shangri-Las element" that she wanted, so she went back for a fourth time and layered it up with harmonies.

 "Lust for Life" was first registered at ASCAP under Del Rey's name during March 2017, with the Weeknd credited as a co-writer under his real name Abel Tesfaye.
 Later, Del Rey teased the collaboration on March 26, 2017, via Twitter, with Tesfaye's signature logo.
 The logo, which is also the logo of his record label XO, was also included in the Lust for Life album trailer.
 "Lust for Life" was released on April 19, 2017, following the preview on MistaJam's BBC Radio 1 show.
 The official audio was released to iTunes and other streaming services a few hours later.
 It is the fourth collaboration between Del Rey and The Weeknd, after she featured on "Prisoner" from his second studio album, Beauty Behind the Madness (2015), and then two collaborations on his follow-up record Starboy (2016): a feature on "Stargirl Interlude" and a co-writing credit and background vocals on "Party Monster".
-This is her first song to feature another artist on any of her studio albums.
+The two would collaborate again for the fifth time in The Weeknd's "The Abyss" in 2025.
+This is Del Rey's first song to feature another artist on any of her studio albums.

 On August 25, 2017, an official remix by BloodPop was released, alongside a remix for Del Rey's other single "Summer Bummer".